 - ... explain the individual parts of the security definition of QKD.
-[Given: the definition - ... given a protocol that does not satisfy the definition, explain why not (by giving an attack).
+[Given: the definition] - ... given a protocol that does not satisfy the definition, explain why not (by giving an attack).
 [Given: the security definition] - ... given a variant of the security definition in which some part is missing/changed, explain why it is a bad definition (e.g., if it is unfulfillable, say why; if it does not give enough security, give an example protocol that satisfies the definition and an attack that illustrates that the definition is not what we want).
 [Given: the original security definition] - ... explain the meaning of min-entropy (classical/quantum).
-[Given: the definition of min-entropy - ... explain the concept of a strong randomness extractor (classical/quantum).
-[Given: the definition of strong randomness extractors] - ... apply Definition 47, Lemma 18, Lemma 22, Theorem 8, Lemma 28, or Lemma 29 in computations of bounds on min-entropies or guessing probabilities.
-(The difference between min-entropy and smooth minentropy as well as the ε 's in H^{ε}{∞} can be ignored.)
-[Given: the definitions/lemmas/theorems - ... explain the definitions of the hiding and binding property for commit- Section 14 ments.
+[Given: the definition of min-entropy] - ... explain the concept of a strong randomness extractor (classical/quantum).
+[Given: the definition of strong randomness extractors] - ...apply Definition 40, Lemma 18, or Lemma 22 in computations of bounds on min-entropies or guessing probabilities.
+[Given: the definitions/lemmas/theorems] - ... explain the definition of quantum zero-knowledge.
+[Given: the definition] Section 17 - ... for individual parts of that definition, explain what they are for. - ... given a protocol that is quantum zero-knowledge, construct a simulator that is quantum zero-knowledge.
+[Given: definition of quantum zero-knowledge, Watrous' rewinding lemma] - ... given the description of a protocol whose (classical) security proof uses rewinding, decide whether that proof can be carried over to the quantum case using Watrous' rewinding lemma and explain why.
+[Watrous' rewinding lemma, the protocol with its classical proof sketch] - ...define the factoring problem.